v5ma/selfawarenetworks/rexnote13.md

 What is the entity that is you?
 I argue that the "you" is essentially analogous to a computational rendering in a cycling phase oscillation or a branching fractal feedback loop entified via brainwave synchronization of temporal & spatially distributed phase changes across the 3D grid neural-glial network.
 You are entified via the principles of oscillation, as described in the book Sync by Steven Strogatz.
 As if each of your neurons is a firefly, or a clock, that is synchronizing with other neurons to act as a single sensor, a single transmitter, a sensor that considers information, via thresholds, and predicts the future, via the principles of memory-prediction  with reality modeled from synapses to the whole brain with reference frames to help the brain coordinate new incoming sensory inputs (to make sense of the world the brain has a reference frame, a concept I read about in the book A thousand brains) but I am saying the whole brain is doing this at the macro level, not just at the meso level of the cortical columns & the hippocampus, and not just at the level of neurons but also at the level of receptors on basically all cells in the body.

-SANSTAR5 Implementation Details
+SANSTAR5 Neural Implementation Architecture
-Signal processing
-Brainwave patterns
-Technical mechanisms
+Subtitle: Signal Processing and Brainwave Pattern Integration Systems

 Oscillatory Feedback Loops and Brainwave Patterns
 The idea of the brain functioning in oscillating loops and how signals follow specific paths with feedback mechanisms is core to SAN's focus on oscillatory feedback loops.
 The SAN theory discusses how these oscillatory behaviors create an internal observer through entification, which mirrors the processing loops mentioned in your note.